What about protein? continues its journey on digital platforms

 for health, the planet and the animals.

 When Fran, Jochen and Alberto rode their bikes they knew they were doing it for something bigger than for themselves: to fight for animal rights.
-The extraordinary story of this solidary challenge is narrated in the first part of What about protein?
-(WAP), a documentary project that will be launched on Vimeo On Demand in February 2019.
+The extraordinary story of this solidary challenge is narrated in the first part of What happens with proteins?
+(WAP), a documentary project that is available on Amazon Prime and Vimeo On Demand.

 But this movie not only tells us about this incredible journey, but also takes us by the hand through the most frequent myths about veganism.
 Maybe you are one of those who think that the animal protein consumption is essential for sports and that with a plant-based diet based you will faint when you take the first step in the climber.
 Or, perhaps, you are one of those to whom a friend or relative has offered a lettuce birthday cake because you don’t consume animal products.